LunarWatcher/umbra/docs/modules/devenv.md

 Will not work great in environments where POSIX-compliant and non-POSIX compliant shells are mixed, due to `.shell.devenv` being shared across shells.
 The only way to make this work portably without requiring multiple implementations is to standardise on POSIX-compliant shells, or standardise on specific non-compliant shells.

 Umbra does not enforce either approach.

+Additionally, only a few shells are supported.
+This is due to another set of hacks required to actually get the extra commands into the shell without requiring adding more stuff to your init files.
+This means the only supported shells are:

+* bash
+* zsh

+This is due to a major limitation in shells, where there is no way to run `-ic` and have the command run first, and then get dropped into a real interactive shell.

 ## Core functionality